Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Action: Click on the "Update" button in the top right corner.

-Before: Hover over button changes colour from teal to a ligther shade of teal and adds some box shadow.
+Before: Hover over button changes colour from teal to a lighter shade of teal and adds some box shadow.

 After: On click page is redirected to the update profile template.